 What is hormone replacement therapy?

-HRT is used to treat symptoms associated with declining hormone levels, which can include hot flashes, night sweats, fatigue, insomnia, vaginal dryness, weight gain, anxiety, moodiness, dry skin, and low sex drive.
-HRT uses two types of hormones — estrogen and progesterone — to help relieve these symptoms and guard against osteoporosis.
+HRT is used to treat symptoms associated with declining hormone levels, such as hot flashes, night sweats, fatigue, insomnia, vaginal dryness, weight gain, anxiety, moodiness, dry skin, and low sex drive.
+HRT uses estrogen and progesterone to help relieve these symptoms and guard against osteoporosis.

 The history of HRT

-Newer studies have shown no increased risk of heart disease when HRT is started within 10 years of beginning menopause.
-A 2012 study conducted in Denmark also showed that healthy women who started HRT immediately after menopause actually had a reduced risk of heart disease and a lower rate of death from heart disease.
+Newer studies have shown no increased risk for heart disease when HRT is started within 10 years of beginning menopause.
+A 2012 study conducted in Denmark revealed that healthy women who started HRT immediately after menopause were able to benefit from a reduced risk of heart disease and a lower rate of death caused by heart disease.

 Hormone replacement therapy for men

-Benefits of HRT for men can include increased energy, improved mood and mental focus, decreased blood pressure and cholesterol levels, weight loss, and improved muscle strength and sexual function.
+Benefits of HRT for men include increased energy, weight loss, improved mood and mental focus, decreased blood pressure and cholesterol, and improved muscle strength and sexual function.